 In the fall of 2006, Mr. Awkward enrolled in Washington and Lee School of Law.
 During his three years in the law school, Mr. Awkward was involved in the Student Bar Association, Black Law Students Association, Outlaw, and Law Revue.
 He was also selected for a position as an honor advocate, Kirgis fellow and student member of the American Inns of Court.
 Looking for practical experience, Mr. Awkward obtained an internship with the Honorable William D. Heatwole, Twenty-Fifth Judicial Circuit of Virginia and actively handled cases as a student attorney with the Community Legal Practice Clinic.

 Kasee practices in both state and federal court and is hands-on at each stage of litigation.
 Prior to joining the firm, she clerked for The Honorable Margaret A. Mahoney, Chief Judge, United States Bankruptcy Court for the Southern District of Alabama.
 Kasee received her J.D. from the University of Alabama School of Law, where she served as Lead Articles Editor for the Law & Psychology Review.
 In addition, she was the Chairman of the Moot Court Board and a member of the Tax Law Moot Court Team.
 Kasee received her B.A., cum laude, from Washington & Lee University.
-She is licensed to practice law in Alabama and Mississippi.
+She is licensed to practice law in Alabama, Mississippi, and Louisiana.

 Kasee is happy to offer advice on general legal practice and students seeking clerkships with federal judges.

 Anne L. Idsal graduated from Washington and Lee in 2005 with a B.A. in Politics.
 Upon graduating she moved to Washington, DC to work for US Senator John Cornyn (TX) as a staff assistant, legislative correspondent, and finally as a legal assistant on the US Senate Judiciary Committee.